FernandoSeg-GH/prompt-share/README.md

 # Prompt-Share
-Save and share your prompts with ease.
+Save and share your prompts